Navigating federal funding uncertainty: What to consider

 As news around federal funding continues to evolve, what should recipients be doing now to build resilience against potential changes?

-With uncertainty remaining around a January Office of Management and Budget (OMB) memorandum calling for a temporary pause and mandatory “comprehensive analysis” of federal financial assistance programs, it remains prudent for recipients to consider their funding sources and prepare to weather any changes.
+With news and guidance continuing to evolve around federal funding and financial assistance programs, it remains prudent for recipients to consider their funding sources and prepare to weather any changes.
 As federal instructions evolve, so too will the implications for the various industries and organizations that rely on this funding.

-As we continue to monitor federal actions, consider these potential steps now.
+As we continue to monitor federal actions, consider these potential steps.

 Continue working

-Conduct a thorough review of your awards and purpose
+Conduct a thorough review of each of your awards and its purpose

 - Identify which awards may be at risk for reduction or termination based on administration priorities.
-Examine those programs and be prepared to explain the specific purpose for your award, how it aligns with administration priorities, and how it does not conflict with law or active Executive Orders.
+Be prepared to explain the specific purpose for your award, how it aligns with administration priorities, and how it does not conflict with law or active executive orders.

 Put greater emphasis on careful cash flow management